ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/install-with-powervc.md

 ### b) Check the apis and nodes from the bastion's ha_proxy

+The status of the api, and nodes can usually be check at the port 9000 of the bastion node.
+For the ease of this lab, we have provided a dedicated redirection.

-HA proxy to follow the installation, once the bastion is deployed : <http://10.3.48.100:9000/>
+HA proxy to follow the installation, once the bastion is deployed is at <http://haproxy.paris.edu.ihost.com:9000>

 * At first, all the other machines will still be red, because not deployed yet.
 ![image](images/ha_proxy-0.png)